tips to quit smoking before spinal fusion surgery cover photo

 Tobacco products do not just affect fusion, they also affect blood circulation in smaller vessels.
 Blood circulation plays a vital part in carrying oxygen and nutrients to hungry cells.
 In the context of the spine, reduced circulation has a particularly harsh effect on the shock-absorbing spinal discs.
 When blood flow reduces, less oxygen and nutrients are able to travel to the discs.
 Smoking also deters wound healing after surgery, leading to a higher risk of infection

 It is important to mention that not all doctors require tobacco cessation prior to fusion.
-Instead, they may recommend that a patient quits smoking to avoid failed back surgery syndrome.
+Instead, they may recommend that a patient quit smoking to avoid failed back surgery syndrome.
 If a patient has particular trouble with dropping the habit, then their doctor will assist them in any way possible.
 For one, doctors address wound complications via minimally invasive techniques.
 As far as fusion goes, doctors are able to optimize the process by using bone morphogenetic proteins (BMP), which encourage bone growth.

 Use of BMPs in Spinal Fusion Surgery